 “On the occasions when I have found myself well and truly out of my comfort zone there are moments when something quite profound happens.
-I become immersed in a raw quality that is difficult to describe but what I can say is that it transports you somewhere else.
-It’s not so much an altered state – it’s more like falling between the cracks of what is being experienced.
-The fragility and preciousness of life becomes magnified and for an instant, no matter how extreme the situation – you feel ok.
+It’s difficult to describe…but it’s like falling between the cracks of what is being experienced.
+The preciousness of life becomes magnified and for an instant, no matter how extreme the situation, you feel ok.

 Andy Garbi: voice / composition / production

 “An extraordinary album” Classic FM magazine

 “Inspirational…Garbi’s extraordinary, multi-octave vocal range dazzles” Arwa Haider – Metro

 “Melodies turn into natural phenomena, into a foggy morning or a swelling ocean.
 Yet they are all pervaded by a glowing grace, a sublime beauty and dignity” Zillo Magazine

 “This is a remarkable album…It moves with much deeply felt sensitivity and beauty: with echoes of Samuel Barber’s famous Adagio and Debussy‘s Des Pas sur la Neige plus Brian Eno’s old school ambient” Newmusicreviews.co.uk

 “vocals float over one another to conjure glacial imagery – Garbi creates an eerie collection of sounds – the kind of music that could aptly soundtrack a David Lynch or Darren Aronofsky film.”
 Muso Magazine